‘Love Food Give Food’ by Action Against Hunger Fights Poverty

 - Darbaar – Halal (no pork on the menu).

 - Gymkhana – Only the chicken, lamb and goat are Halal.
+But, while all such dishes are prepped separately, applicable dishes are, however, cooked in the same tandoor oven.

 - Trishna – Only the chicken, lamb and goat are Halal, and are prepped and cooked separately, though no pork is on the menu.